-- The grant award may not be used for faculty salaries, travel to scientific meetings and/or conferences, and travel not related to the proposed project. - Equipment purchases, if any, in excess of \$\$5,000 (inclusive of GST) shall require additional approval by Duke-NUS. - The grant can only be used for purposes included in the budget at the point of grant submission. - All unutilised funds at the end of the project must be returned within 3 months after the end of the project.
+- Capacity building activities (e.g. focus group discussions, workshops, seminars etc), if included, should be capped at 25% of the total budget. - The grant award may not be used for faculty salaries, travel to scientific meetings and/or conferences, and travel not related to the proposed project. - Equipment purchases, if any, in excess of IDR 50 million, inclusive of prevailing GST, shall require additional approval. - The grant can only be used for purposes included in the budget at the point of grant submission. - All unutilised funds at the end of the project must be returned within 3 months after the end of the project.